OmoredeIguma/Consumer-Behavior-Analysis-in-E-Commerce/README.md

 # SPSS-PROJECT
 # Overview
 This project explores the E-commerce Customer Behaviour Dataset provided by [Kaggle](https://www.kaggle.com/datasets/uom190346a/e-commerce-customer-behavior-dataset).
 This dataset provides a comprehensive view of customer behaviour within an e-commerce platform.
 Each entry in the dataset corresponds to a unique customer, offering a detailed breakdown of their interactions and transactions.
 The information is crafted to facilitate a nuanced analysis of customer preferences, engagement patterns, and satisfaction levels, aiding businesses in making data-driven decisions to enhance the customer experience. <br />
-The transformed dataset used along with the raw SPSS output is presented above along with a results and discussions Word document presented in APA 7th edition format which goes in-depth into the findings.<br />
+The transformed dataset and the raw SPSS output are presented above along with the results and discussions in a Word document presented in APA 7th edition format which goes in-depth into the findings.<br />

 # Objectives
-Objective 1: Descriptive statistics for the variables Age, Membership Type, and Satisfaction Level.
-This was achieved with the use of frequency count, mean, and percentages. <br />
+Objective 1: Descriptive statistics for Age, Membership Type, and Satisfaction Level.
+This was achieved using frequency count, mean, and percentages. <br />

 Objective 2: Customer Segmentation (Cluster Analysis).
-This involved the use of hierarchical cluster analysis and K-Means Cluster Analysis. hierarchical cluster analysis was carried out to obtain the number of clusters to use for the K-Means Cluster Analysis. <br />
+This involved the use of hierarchical cluster analysis and K-Means Cluster Analysis.
+Hierarchical cluster analysis was carried out to obtain the number of clusters that would be used for the K-Means Cluster Analysis. <br />

 Objective 3: Relationship Between Demographics and Spending (Chi-Square Test for Association).
 This was achieved using a chi-square test to examine if there is a significant relationship between gender and membership type. <br />